-Although moderate physical activity or exercise is recommended during pregnancy, you should not start new sports or new strenuous exercises while you are pregnant.
+Although moderate physical activity or exercise is recommended during pregnancy, you should not start new strenuous exercises while you are pregnant.

-Some pregnant women need to take extra care when exercising.
+Some people need to take extra care when exercising while pregnant/hapū.
 It’s a good idea to talk to your doctor or midwife first before you start any exercise during pregnancy if you:

 - have any concerns or fears

 - have cervical incompetence or a history of preterm labour

 - have any serious pre-existing health conditions

 - are thinking of increasing the duration or intensity of your activity

 Your doctor or midwife can advise on appropriate activities or exercises for you.